Team Players: Special Olympics Athletes Make Jersey City Proud

 It’s these kinds of efforts that create the environment of mutual respect and shared successes that the Special Olympics athletes enjoy.
 And in 2014, our local teams will be ready to receive the national games with genuine Jersey pride.

-Photos by Amy Hand.
+Photos: Amy Hand.
 Top photo: Special Olympics Basket Ball Practice (left to right) Anthony Tavares, Jocelyn Williams, Miles Wright, Dwayne McCord, Evan Belmonte